pressEnter/www/README.md

 9. Execute SQL files located in **protected/data/deltas/**
 10. Cross your fingers and visit the local site (e.g. <http://localhost/pressenter>)
 11. To admin the news go to **admin** module (e.g. <http://localhost/pressenter/admin>) and login with the provided data (admin/admin by default)

+(\*) In order to do this, execute:

+		$ git submodule init
+		$ git submodule update
+Users that doesn't use GIT should download the module <https://github.com/mintao/yii-behavior-sluggable> and save it in the right folder: **protected/extensions/behaviors/SluggableBehavior**

 ### CONTACT: